Did Catholic theology cause Secular Humanism?

 When through the woods, and forest glades I wander,

-These are just a few of the great worship Evangelical songs that came off the top of my head, that I've played in Evangelical (and Catholic) Churches.
+These are just a few of the great worship Evangelical songs.
 A quick look at the top 100 worship songs will yield an abundance of songs about the mountains, streams, rivers, stars, flowers and other humanistic themes.
 Evangelicals love nature.
 This is the same kind of thing that the Catholic theologian Erasmus was doing when he fathered religious humanism and inspired Martin Luther.
 There is nothing whatever the matter with saying that we can discover some of the characteristics of God by looking at his creation.
 This is what humanism was about.
 It needs to be distinguished from secular humanism which mocks God.

 I (Hugh) was brought to tears in the little town of Cerbère, in the south of France when I witnessed a gorgeous sunrise.